dhowai/portfolio-1-onewheel/README.md

         -   I used the #2F4858 color for the main headings and body text, #F5874E for the hover element, #7D5D90 for the warning section, #E46974 for the submit button on the enquiry page.
         ![Color Pallette](https://github.com/dhowai/portfolio-1-onewheel/blob/master/assets/images/readme%20photos/Palette.png)
     -   ### Typography
-        -   The Cairo font was used throughout the whole website with Sans Serif as the fallback font.
+        -   The Cairo font for the headings was used throughout the whole website with Sans Serif as the fallback font.
 Cairo is simple and clean font and it loosely resembles the Onewheel logo font which made it the appropriate choice.
+        -   Rubik was used as the body text because it accompanies Cairo well with Sans-Serif as a backup.
     -   ### Imagery
         -   Each page beside the form enquiry has a background here image of people using the product.
 Each one is in a different setting which catches the user's attention, that this board can be used in different settings.